mrDoodleBop/InventoryManagement/README.md

    - This class will be the blueprint telling the program how to store the data from the CSV
    - Each product row will be turned into an object instance of this class
 2. **Product Manager Class:**
-   - This class will be where the data from the CSV file will be loaded and stored
+   - This class will be where the data from the CSV file will be loaded and stored into a list of dictionaries
-   -
+          - each dictionary in the list will contain all information required to create a Product object that can be worked with in the future